timofeysie/conchifolia/README.md

     wikiMedia_label
 ```

 Previously we just combined these in a flat list.
-However, it's probably a good idea to separate out these two schema objects for all the reasons we want to separate concerns, such as cleaner code and testibility.
+However, it's probably a good idea to separate out these two schema objects for all the reasons we want to separate concerns, such as cleaner code and testability.

 For now, we need to start with the WikiData list, and just save separate objects that match that scheme in the db to get the ball rolling.
 We can refactor into the above set up as we go.